Clean language: Wording of questions

 Clean language questions seek to minimise content that comes from the questioner's "maps" — metaphors, assumptions, paradigms or sensations — that could direct the questionee's attention away from increased awareness of his or her own (metaphorical) representation of experience thereby "diminishing their epistemological nature".

 Clean language offers a template for questions that are as free as possible of the facilitator's suggestions, presuppositions, mind-reading, second guessing, references and metaphors.
 Clean questions incorporate all or some of the client's specific phrasing and might also include other auditory components of the client's communication such as speed, pitch, tonality.
 Besides the words of the client, oral sounds (sighs, oo's and ah's) and other nonverbals (e.g. a fist being raised or a line-of-sight) can be replicated or referenced in a question when the facilitator considers they might be of symbolic significance to the client.

 Clean language facilitators do not follow popular generalised assumptions about the meaning of 'body language' (e.g. assuming that crossed arms mean the person is 'closed'), preferring to ask about the meaning such behaviour has for the client.
 The assumption being that much 'body language' is an unconscious communication with self.

 Vocal qualities

 Voice speed, tone and volume can all affect the kind of attention the client pays to their own experience.
 Where the client's words are used, the vocal qualities of the client's words are repeated.
 In therapeutic applications, the questioner's words are often given slower, with a rhythmic and poetic tonality.
 In everyday interactions the facilitator can remain closer to their usual tonality.

 Non-verbal behaviour

 Non-verbal behaviour is the way someone expresses themselves in addition to spoken word.
 These include gestures, posture, head- and eye-points, and other movements of the body.
 The facilitator minimises their own non-verbal behaviour and does not mirror the movements of the client's body.
 Rather the facilitator uses gestures and eye-points that are congruent with the location of the client's imaginative symbols from the client's perspective.

+Clean language principles

+A person is 'being clean' when they: